As the temperature heats up outside, we’ve got the perfect wine pairings to cool you down whilst you enjoy cheese from our summer range.

 Bleu d’Auvergne is less salted than other blue cheese so it tends to have a creamier, more buttery flavour, with a bit more of a moist texture.
-This classic French blue, which is actually made with the same process as a Roquefort, needs a wine that can work with both elements.
+This classic French blue, which has a process similar to Roquefort, needs a wine that can work with both elements.

-Traditionally you’d go for a dessert wine but the Italian Garganega with its rich decedent flavours and tropical fruit notes is a surprising hit!
+Traditionally it works with a dessert wine but the Italian Garganega with its rich decedent flavours and tropical fruit notes is a surprising hit!

 Manchego is named after the hot and dry plains of La Mancha, right in the heart of Spain, just south of Madrid.
-The wonderful nutty and caramel flavour of this legendary cheese comes from the heat and dryness of the landscape and the milk that is produced by the sheep in those conditions.
+The wonderful caramelly flavour of this legendary cheese comes from sheep’s milk who graze in the region’s dry heat.

 The perfect wine for this pretty fabulous cheese is the spectacular Nu Allonge Cava.
-A Spanish light sparkling wine, it’s packed full of subtle citrus flavours which pairs quite nicely with the nutty and caramel taste of a beautiful Manchego.
+A Spanish light sparkling wine, it’s full of subtle citrus flavours which pairs quite nicely with the nutty and caramel taste of a beautiful Manchego.
 Prefer a good red wine with your cheese?
-Try Capanes Sense Cap, a delightfully expressive red blend of Garnacha, Syrah and Merlot from Spain.
-A real treat for the taste buds, it’s full of fruity and very delicious flavours and is light enough not to overpower a Manchego DOC.
+Try Capanes Sense Cap.
+A delightfully expressive red blend of Garnacha, Syrah and Merlot from Spain.
+A real treat for the taste buds.
+It’s full of fruity and very delicious flavours and is light enough not to overpower a Manchego DOC.

-You need a cheese like Bocconcino de Capra to make your day even better.
+You need a cheese like Bocconcino de Langa to make your day even better.
 It has a supple, springy texture which, when young, is delicate and soft.
-As the cheese ripens the texture becomes firmer and the flavours deepen with a sharply sweet goaty flavour.
-It’s a fabulous goat’s cheese all the way from Italy, and we’ve found two wines from the same region of Piemonte which will definitely take your fancy.
+As the cheese ripens the texture becomes firmer and the flavours deepen and become sharply sweet.
+It’s a fabulous goat’s cheese all the way from Italy, here are two wines from the same region of Piemonte which will definitely take your fancy.

 Fancy a refreshing white instead?
-A white wine that can tick all of the boxes when paired with Bocconcino de Capra is Olim Bauda Gavi, a dry white wine of outstanding quality which can stand up to the flavours of the cheese with its high concentration of fruit flavours.
+A white wine that can tick all of the boxes when you pair it with Bocconcino di Langa is Olim Bauda Gavi.
+This dry white wine can stand up to the flavours of the cheese with its high concentration of fruit flavours.